暗合通貨の中の一つの分類にロジャー氏・アーロン氏・きっと其れが全てではないとは思いますが…

 之が自分ではないが、暗号通貨の開発者達のアーロン氏やロジャー氏という方々の方面では一つの第二世代暗号通貨分野のイメージの一つとして実在する人間と歴史と暗号通貨が伺えます。

-In reality, there are quite a few enigmatic international groups—as well as individuals from overseas—who, for some reason, make extensive use of imagery drawn from the *One Piece* series.
-(This includes figures such as "Arlong"—linked to theories of government assassination—and "Roger"—regarded as a pioneer among treasure-hunting firms in the BTC space.)
-While it would be fine if this frequent appropriation of characters from the Japanese anime *One Piece* posed no issues, the fact that it occurs at all adds to the general sense of unease regarding the international side of things.
+In reality, there are quite a few—ranging from enigmatic international groups to certain individuals overseas—who, for some reason, make extensive use of imagery from *One Piece*.
+This includes figures such as "Arlong" (linked to theories of government assassination) and "Roger" (regarded as a pioneer among treasure-hunting firms in the BTC space).
+While it would be fine if this frequent appropriation of characters from the Japanese anime *One Piece* had no connection to the malicious scandals that caused such an uproar in Japan in the past, the situation nonetheless gives rise to certain anxieties regarding the international sphere.

-Although I was unable to participate in the scene back in 2008, I was at the time an avid listener of music themed around pirates and Vikings; indeed, some of the key figures involved seemed to have connections to Viking culture.
-I remain unsure whether this bears any relation to *One Piece*; furthermore, regarding past instances of *One Piece*-related criminal activity involving Japanese yakuza syndicates, I lack any acquaintances knowledgeable in that specific area.
-Consequently, information remains scarce and the situation opaque—though, naturally, one must exercise caution when dealing with any individuals linked to Japanese organized crime.
-Back when I used to sit in my room listening to the soundtrack of *Pirates of the Caribbean*—a popular film overseas—I was unable to join the movement myself;
+Although I was unable to participate in the scene back in 2008, I recall listening avidly to music themed around pirates and Vikings during that period.
+It also seemed that some of the key figures involved had connections to Viking culture.
+I remain unsure whether this ties back to *One Piece*; regarding the past incidents in Japan involving *One Piece* and organized crime syndicates, I lack any acquaintances knowledgeable in that specific area, leaving the details opaque and unclear—though, naturally, one must exercise caution regarding any connections to Japanese organized crime.
+Back when I used to listen to the *Pirates of the Caribbean* soundtrack—a popular film overseas—in my room, I wasn't in a position to get involved in the crypto space; however...

-After all, I used to follow *One Piece* quite closely back in the day, reading it in *Weekly Shonen Jump*.
+After all, I used to read *One Piece* quite a long time ago, back when it was running in *Weekly Shonen Jump*.

-Although pirate culture itself is not generally viewed favorably in the modern era, I have always loved the music associated with it; it feels truly epic and grand.
+Although pirate culture itself isn't exactly viewed favorably in the modern era, I’ve always loved the music associated with it—it feels truly epic and grand.

-While this does not necessarily apply to me personally, when observing figures within the cryptocurrency development community—such as those known as "Arlong" or "Roger"—one can discern a distinct cultural motif emerging within the "second-generation" cryptocurrency space: a convergence of real-life individuals, historical context, and the world of cryptocurrency.
+While this doesn't necessarily apply to me personally, when observing figures in the cryptocurrency development sphere—such as the aforementioned "Arlong" and "Roger"—one can discern a distinct thematic thread within the "second-generation" crypto landscape: a convergence of real-life individuals, historical context, and the world of cryptocurrency.

 0 Comments